Beverly LaHaye: Personal life

 Beverly Jean Davenport was born in Oakland County, Michigan, on April 30, 1929, to Lowell Ardo and Nellie Elizabeth (née Pitts) Davenport.
 Her father was a factory worker in Southfield, Michigan, and died of a ruptured appendix when Beverly was almost two years old.
 Within two years, Nellie Elizabeth married Daniel Ratcliffe, a tool maker in the auto industry in Oakland County, Michigan.
 From then on, Beverly Jean and her older sister Blanche Aileen used their stepfather's surname as their own.

 She graduated from Highland Park Community High School in 1946.
 She attended Bob Jones University (then named Bob Jones College) and married Air Force veteran and aspiring pastor Tim LaHaye in 1947.
 After attending college for one year, she dropped out and joined the workforce to support the family finances, as her husband Tim made little money as a pastor.
 In 1956, the LaHayes moved to San Diego, California, where Tim became the pastor of Scott Memorial Baptist Church.
 Beverly became the church secretary and helped direct junior Sunday School.
 Despite having a shy personality and struggling with the monotony of homemaking, LaHaye believed that homemaking would help her learn submission.
 She was influenced by fellow conservative activist Phyllis Schlafly.
 In 1981, she became a member of the San Diego County Commission on the Status of Women.

 Along with her husband, LaHaye was a member of Liberty University's board of trustees.

-In 69 years of marriage, the LaHayes had four children, Linda, Larry, Lee, and Lori, and nine grandchildren.
+In 69 years of marriage, the LaHayes had four children, respectively named Linda, Larry, Lee, and Lori, and nine grandchildren.
 LaHaye died at a hospice facility in El Cajon, California, on April 14, 2024, at the age of 94.